unic/frontend-checklists/precoding.md

 	- If not, can I come up myself with a proposal for it?
 Probably sketching it with pen and paper would be enough.

 - [ ] Do I have all icons?
 Do I have them in the proper format?
 - [ ] Do I have all colors from the module in the frontend configuration and style guide?
+- [ ] Do i have all needed pictures available?
+IE, to download from Zepplin
 - [ ] If the mobile design starts from 375px width - double check if we shouldn't support lower viewports - like still popular iPhone5 - 320px

 ## Content model

 - [ ] Do I have all images?
 In their size(s)?
 - [ ] Do I have all necessary elements defined?
 	- Do I know if they are all mandatory?
 	- Do I have designs for variants where non-mandatory content elements are missing?